openjournals/joss-infra-docs/docs/joss.md

 The source code is available at https://github.com/openjournals/joss

 ## Deployment
 The JOSS app is deployed in Heroku with postgresql and redis as storage options.
+Live at https://joss.theoj.org

 ## Documentation